What cold? Frigid temps can’t stop joy as fans return to MLB

 Bundled up, Grant wasn’t in his seat in middle innings.
 He was watching the game from up on the concourse level, where there was a bit of sun.

-Limited capacities will be the norm everywhere but Texas, which was allowed to fill 100% of Globe Life Field.
+Limited capacities were the norm everywhere but Texas, which was allowed to fill 100% of Globe Life Field.
 But there were actual real fans everywhere, none of the piped-in crowd noise from last year.

 “I’m a season-ticket holder, so I was just aching to get to a game and get out of the house,” Aaron Wilberding, 38, said as he arrived at Milwaukee’s American Family Field for the Twins-Brewers matchup.